 Long-term expected Return on Plan Assets.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Asset Allocation Targets and Expected Returns

-As of December 31, 2017

-Core Fund Asset Class Asset Allocation % Long-Term Expected Nominal Rate of Return % Long-Term Expected Real Rate of Return %
+Core Fund Asset Class Asset Allocation Long-Term Expected Nominal Rate of Return % Long-Term Expected Real Rate of Return %

-Global Equities 50 8.2 5.3
+Global Equities 49 8.0 5.1

-Fixed Income 24.5 4.2 1.4
+Fixed Income 24.5 4.9 2.1

-Inflation Sensitive Assets 15.5 3.8 1.0
+Inflation Sensitive Assets 15.5 4.0 1.2

-Real Estate 8 6.5 3.6
+Real Estate 9 6.3 3.5

-Private Equity/Debt 8 9.4 6.5
+Private Equity/Debt 8 10.6 7.6

-Multi-Asset 4 6.5 3.6
+Multi-Asset 4 6.9 4.0

-Total Core Fund 110 7.3 4.4
+Total Core Fund 110 7.5 4.6

 Variable Fund Asset Class

 U.S. Equities 70 7.5 4.6

-International Equities 30 7.8 4.9
+International Equities 30 8.2 5.3

-Total Variable Fund 100 7.9 5.0
+Total Variable Fund 100 7.8 4.9

-New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.75%

-Asset Allocations are managed within established ranges; target percentages may differ from actual monthly allocations
+New England Pension Consultants Long Term US CPI (Inflation) Forecast: 2.75% Asset Allocations are managed within established ranges; target percentages may differ from actual monthly allocations

 Single Discount rate.
-A single discount rate of 7.20% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.20% and a long-term bond rate of 3.31%.
-Because of the unique structure of WRS, the 7.20% expected rate of return implies that a dividend of approximately 2.1% will always be paid.
+A single discount rate of 7.00% was used to measure the total pension liability (asset) for the current and prior year.
+This single discount rate is based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 2.75% (Source: Fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2019.
+In describing this index, Fidelity notes that the Municipal Curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities.).
+Because of the unique structure of WRS, the 7.00% expected rate of return implies that a dividend of approximately 1.9% will always be paid.
 For purposes of the single discount rate, it was assumed that the dividend would always be paid.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments (including expected dividends) of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability (asset).